Santi-13/obisidian-notes-vault/AI/Linearisation & Multivariate Taylor Series.md

 $$
 g(x+\Delta x) = \sum^\infty_{n=0} \frac{1}{n!}f^{(n)}\Delta x^n
 $$
  The process of ***linearisation*** simplifies complex equations to linear approximations, in order to make calculations easier.
 We note that the terms we ignore of the ***Taylor Series*** when using the first order approximation are powers of $\Delta x$, so we may notice that the linearisation works best for small spaces around $x$, as a small $\Delta x$ would become even smaller as it is multiplied by itself, so the error of our approximation to the real function would become less.
-We can quantify the *error* to our equation to see how accurate our approximation is, we normally choose the next ignored term.
+We can quantify the *error* to our equation to see how accurate our approximation is, we normally choose the next ignored term. $$ f(x+\Delta x)= f(x) +f'(x)(\Delta x)+O(\Delta x^2)
  $$
- f(x+\Delta x)= f(x) +f'(x)(\Delta x)+O(\Delta x^2)
- $$
+ In this case, we see that the first order approximation is *second-degree accurate*,